civetweb/civetweb/docs/Embedding.md

-When `mg_start()` returns, all initialization is guaranteed to be complete (e.g. listening ports are opened, SSL is initialized, etc). `mg_start()` starts some threads: a master thread, that accepts new connections, and several worker threads, that process accepted connections.
-The number of worker threads is configurable via `num_threads` configuration option.
+When `mg_start()` returns, all initialization is guaranteed to be complete (e.g. listening ports are opened, SSL is initialized, etc). `mg_start()` starts some threads: a master thread, that accepts new connections, and optionally some worker threads, that process accepted connections.
+The maximum number of worker threads is configurable via `num_threads` configuration option.
 That number puts a limit on number of simultaneous requests that can be handled by CivetWeb.

+The number of worker threads to be pre-spawned at startup is specified via the 'prespawn_threads' configuration option; worker threads that are not pre-spawned will instead be demand-created the first time they are needed.

 If you embed CivetWeb into a program that uses SSL outside CivetWeb as well, you may need to initialize SSL before calling `mg_start()`, and set the pre- processor define `SSL_ALREADY_INITIALIZED`.
 This is not required if SSL is